Neethu9074/carbon/README.md

 # ui-services

 ## Conveyer
-A conveyer is mix of Rx.JS observables, immutable data structures and a contract.
+A conveyer is mix of reactive observables, immutable data structures and a contract.

 ### Usage
 ```javascript